 For many Muslims who observe the practice of fasting during the month of the Ramadan, the period is a time for mindful contemplation and detox.
 Muslims abstain from food and water between sunrise to sundown.
 While some people lose weight during this period, some put on the pounds from excessive late night binges.

 Exercise keeps the body healthy and the mind sharp.
 During the fasting month, it is safe to exercise so long as you do it responsibly and listen to your body.
-UFIT expert nutritionist and avid sportsperson Patsy Soh gives her advice on what you should be eating if you want to maintain your training intensity during the fasting month.
+The UFIT Nutrition Team shares their thoughts on what you should be eating if you want to maintain your training intensity during the fasting month.

 EATING RIGHT DURING THE RAMADAN

 What are the general nutritional considerations during the fasting month?